 Visionary Businessman.
 Impassioned Leader.
 Results Catalyst.
 Civic Excellence.
 These are just a few of many phrases that accurately describe the dynamic executive who is Mr. Nicholas M. Perkins.

-Mr. Perkins is a 1999 graduate of E. E. Smith Sr. High School and a 2003 graduate of Fayetteville State University.
-In 2013, Mr. Perkins received his MBA from Howard University.
-Mr. Perkins’ driven goals and demonstrated excellence earned him the Prominent Alumnus award from the Howard University School of Business.
+Nicholas is a 1999 graduate of Fayetteville’s E. E. Smith Sr. High School and graduated from Fayetteville State University in 2003 with a bachelor’s degree in business.
+Ten years later, Nicholas earned an MBA degree from Howard University in Washington, D.C., where he received the Prominent Alumnus award from the Howard University School of Business.

-Mr. Nicholas M. Perkins is a member of the Omega Psi Phi Fraternity Incorporated and committed to excellence with each undertaking.
+Nicholas is a proud member of the Omega Psi Phi fraternity.

 - 2016 School of Business and Economics, Fayetteville State University

 - 2019-2020 School of Business, Howard University

 - 2017 Howard University

 - 2018 Benedict College

 The Perkins Entrepreneurship Training and Leadership Institute provides an annual Internship opportunity to qualified business education students to study entrepreneurship education from a practical viewpoint.
 Students will have the opportunity to obtain first hand knowledge of how to start, grow, and manage a small business through specific learning outcomes taught by Perkins Management Services Company Chairman, President, and CEO Nicholas M. Perkins.